ho-wan/covid-chart-app/README.md

 # TODO

-- add moving average option for delta
-- add delta of delta
 - add About window
+  - contact info
+- add watermark
+- add iframe snippet

 - select individual countries on click
 - open table to see full list of data